 Occasional lag: Although ClickUp has numerous features that are sure to streamline your workflow, some users have experienced difficulties with delays in syncing and navigating to and from some specific sections of their ClickUp interface.
 We saw a few reviews noting lag while using the importing and timeline functions in the software.
 Despite the overall great performance of this platform, these lags may cause frustration for end-users in larger or fast-moving teams.

 Quality support will cost you: While customer support isn’t always a top-of-mind concern for users of PM software, teams that lean hard on ClickUp may want easy access to resolving issues or answering questions regarding the software.
 Unfortunately, anything better than getting support via live chat is locked away on the higher-priced plans.
-You’ll have to pony up for the Business Plus plan ($19 per user per month) just to get priority support and access to admin training webinars.
+You’ll have to pony up for the Business plan ($12 per user per month) just to get priority support and access to admin training webinars.
 And the custom-priced Enterprise plan is the only way to get a dedicated ClickUp rep for your account or managed onboarding.

 Complicated onboarding: Speaking of onboarding, ClickUp offers some helpful onboarding resources, yet it’s an area where many users report that they’ve become overwhelmed.
 The platform doesn’t seem to be very clear on how best to get acquainted with the software, and we noticed that some reviewers just flat-out didn’t think that the onboarding resources they accessed were effective.
 That might require extra time devoted to creating your own onboarding program for your team, making for a more protracted implementation period.